30 BEAUTIFUL Banff Lakes You Have To Visit

 Lake O Hara - Opabin plateau viewpoint

-Opabin plateau viewpoint
+Opabin Plateau viewpoint

 I know, I know, Lake O Hara is not in Banff, or even an Alberta Lake for that matter.
-However, it is in the Rockies and is one of the most stunning lakes I have ever seen.
+However, it is in the Rockies and is one of the most stunning lakes and areas I have ever seen.

 mcarthur lake yoho

-Lake McArthur – don’t skip it
+Lake McArthur – don’t skip it.

 Canmore Lakes to Visit